Hobart: Events

 The Australian Wooden Boat Festival is a biennial event held in Hobart celebrating wooden boats.
 It is held concurrently with the Royal Hobart Regatta, which began in 1830 and is therefore Tasmania's oldest surviving sporting event.
+The Sandy Bay Regatta began in 1849.
+In October is Hobart Show Day where agriculture is showcased at the Hobart Showground in Glenorchy.